 This page may contain compensated links.
 For more information read our disclaimer.

 Often dubbed as “the world’s most liveable city”, Melbourne offers a wide array of experiences for every kind of traveller.
 From appreciating literary arts and Aboriginal galleries to food markets and nature getaways, Melbourne never runs out of places to explore and things to do.
 Known as Australia’s cultural hub, anyone can spend a whole week of grand ‘ol fun in this city for free!

 Now, after spending ample time in this vibrant city, I’m here to let you know all of the amazing free things to do in Melbourne, and why you MUST give them all a try!

 Free Things To Do In Melbourne

-Get a Taste of Melbourne by Joining a Free Walking Tour
+Discover Hidden Melbourne on a Free Walking Tour

 An added bonus is meeting great company during the tour.
 Along with an enthusiastic tour guide, you’ll meet fellow tourists and curious Melbournians alike who you might find yourself striking lifelong friendships with.